 Norway Summer - Day 10 : Besseggen

 In the morning it was dry but still cloudy.
 Gjendesheim lies at a relatively low elevation so the weather was better and there were much more trees than before.
-Its also located at the tip of a long fjord and at 11 o'clock I only needed to cross the river running into it.
-There was no bridge indicated on the map, but as there was a ferry in the fjord and bridges everywhere else I had assumed there would be something to cross here as well.
+It's also located at the end of a long fjord and at 11 o'clock I only needed to cross the river running into it.
+There was no bridge indicated on the map, but as there were bridges at nearly all rivers, I had assumed there would be one here as well.
 There wasn't.

 After the largest descent followed two more climbs, but at least it was a lot less crowded there.
 It started getting late and dark.
-Just before the end of the route I took a different path into a valley which I wanted to hike through tomorrow, leading back to Gjendesheim.
+Just before the end of the route I took a different path into a valley which I planned to hike through the following day, leading me back to Gjendesheim.
 I pitched my tent at the bottom of the valley.
 The weather today had been really nice, especially compared to the last one and a half week.
 It was pretty cold though.